Heritage Month Mailings

 Dear Campus Community,

 In line with our LIFT SU principles, and in support of our commitment to pursuing inclusive excellence, we recognize that fostering inclusion means amplifying voices from a variety of perspectives.
 We have invited two of our colleagues to share their reflections on what Women's History Month means to them.
-We offer deep gratitude to Michelle Etchart and Professor Hye-Kyung Kang for sharing their stories and perspectives, and trust that you will receive their words with openness.
+We offer gratitude to Professor Yasemin Sari and Kristin DiBiase for sharing their stories and perspectives, and trust that you will receive their words with openness.

 Resources and Renewal to Inclusion

-To show support throughout Women's History Month, we invite you to visit the Office of Diversity and Inclusion website to find inspiring Zoom backgrounds.
-We also invite you to engage in learning and celebration of women’s history this month and all year long.
+To show support throughout Women's History Month, we invite you to visit the Office of Diversity and Inclusion website to find Community Resources as well as inspiring Zoom backgrounds

-Throughout Women’s History Month, let us draw inspiration from the women who came before us and those who stand alongside us today, to honor, uplift, and learn from their diverse and multi-faceted stories.
-Let us also recommit to fighting for gender equity, challenging stereotypes, and dismantling barriers to women's full empowerment.
+As we continue through Women’s History Month, let us reflect on the dedicated women who came before us and those who stand alongside us today, to celebrate, support, and learn from their unique experiences and multi-faceted expertise.
+Let us also recommit to fighting for gender equity, combatting systems of oppression, and breaking down the barriers that too often hold women back from full equality and empowerment.

 Sincerely,